leo3friedman/plink_method_of_moments_ibd_reimplementation/README.md

 ## Provided Datasets

 The `data/` directory contains small-scale datasets and their expected PLINK `.genome` outputs for testing and validation.
-The full-size dataset, which comes from the ` is excluded from this repository due to size constraints, but its expected output is included as a fixture for testing.
+The full-size dataset is excluded from this repository due to size constraints, but its expected output is included as a fixture for testing.

 | Dataset    | Chromosomes | Variants | Samples | Input Files                              | PLINK output          |
 | :--------- | :---------- | :------- | :------ | :--------------------------------------- | :-------------------- |